shubhamkumarjha123/now-examples/README.md

 This is the public list of examples for **ZEIT Now**.

-All of these ready to deploy examples feature a frontend framework or static site, created using the CLI tools they provide with zero configuration required.
+All of these ready to deploy examples feature a frontend framework or static site, created with zero configuration using the CLI tools they provide.

 The `+functions` examples feature an `/api` directory as well, highlighting how to use serverless functions on top of a framework, again with zero configuration required.